Teaching will be delivered between the hours of 09:00 - 15:00 (UK Time).

 - Surface Design

-Students who have completed Textiles Portfolio have successfully progressed to the BA Textile Design course at Central Saint Martins and elsewhere.
+Past students who have completed Textiles Portfolio have successfully progressed to the BA Textile Design course at Central Saint Martins, Fashion & Textiles, Jewellery and elsewhere.

-In addition to benefitting professional practitioners and students with applications to future employment; the Textile Portfolio course can also help prepare students for application to the following University of the Arts London programmers, and elsewhere:
+In addition to benefiting professional practitioners and students with applications to future employment; the Textile Portfolio course can also help prepare students for application to the following University of the Arts London programmers, and elsewhere

 - BA (Hons) Costume Design